ptahmose/QSharp-Playground/README.md

 This example determines which summands give a sum of 29 (and repeat this calculation 3 times):

     > .\4BitAdderAndGrover.exe --operation FindSummands -e 29 -g 9 -r 3
-    Finding the the summands which give the specified sum (29), using 9 Grover-iterations.
+    Finding the summands which give the specified sum (29), using 9 Grover-iterations.

     1: a=15 b=14  ; 751 0000'1'0'1110'1111
     2: a=15 b=14  ; 751 0000'1'0'1110'1111
     3: a=14 b=15  ; 766 0000'1'0'1111'1110
     Grover-Iterations 9: 3 of 3 had the desired result.

+We had to iterate 9 times because Pi/4*Sqrt(2^8/2) is approximately 9 (and there are two possible sets of summands).
+If we use an inappropriate number of iterations, we are more likely to measure a "bad state":

+    > .\4BitAdderAndGrover.exe --operation FindSummands -e 29 -g 3 -r 5
+    Finding the summands which give the specified sum (29), using 3 Grover-iterations.

+    1: a=15 b=14  ; 751 0000'1'0'1110'1111
+    2: not successful
+    3: a=14 b=15  ; 766 0000'1'0'1111'1110
+    4: a=15 b=14  ; 751 0000'1'0'1110'1111
+    5: not successful
+    Grover-Iterations 3: 3 of 5 had the desired result.